Is a Scooter Rental Business Profitable? 2026 Analysis AllSharing business

 Why Scooter Sharing Profitability Became Urgent in 2026?

 Between 2017 and 2022, venture capital funded growth over profits.
 Operators deployed thousands of scooters without understanding actual cost structures.
-When funding dried up in 2023, the market corrected harshly.
+When funding dried up in 2023, the market corrected hard.
+Lime, Bird, and several large players exited entire cities.
+The valuations that had supported “growth at any cost” stopped working.

 Also Read: How to Build Electric Scooter Rental App and Launch Your Own Fleet